Undivided Resources

 Trails and gardens

 There are many options for getting some fresh air.
 Here are some accessible choices that offer paved trails, open spaces, and a chance to explore as a family.
 You can explore accessible trails in California by visiting the Accessible Features in State Parks website.
+This hiking trail finder tool can also give you information about accessibility.
 Tip: If you can go early on weekdays, there should be fewer crowds.

 • The Living Desert Zoo & Gardens, Palm Desert: This attraction is a Certified Autism Center, which means they work to accommodate visitors, as well as create sensory guides for each exhibit.
 Staff have been trained in methods to ensure that visitors with autism or sensory needs have an engaging visit.
 These include sensory bags containing fidget tools, noise-canceling headphones, and other resources that are available for checkout for those with sensory needs.
 The Zoo also offers wide, paved pathways, making exploring accessible for strollers and wheelchairs.
 Wheelchairs and electronic convenience vehicles are also offered for daily rental.
 The Living Desert also offers monoculars and ASL devices.